Classical Studies

 Course Offerings

 Refer to the official UC San Diego General Catalog for a complete list of approved courses that will count toward a major or minor in Classical Studies.
+All courses must be taken for a letter grade and completed with a C- or higher to apply to Classical Studies requirements.

 Course offerings are constantly changing.
 Please refer to the Schedule of Classes for the most up-to-date listing.